There’s been two pieces of news in the past week that has put CPDLC Departure Clearances (DCLs) in the United States on our radar.

 Due to limitations in the formatting of CPDLC DCLs, they can be easy to misread or misunderstand.
 Take the following for example, courtesy of an OPSGROUP member.

-A change to a clearance was received by a B777 at KJFK/New York recently during taxi and under considerable pressure to get underway or out of the way:
+A change to a clearance was received by a B777 at KJFK/New York during taxi and under considerable pressure to get underway or out of the way:

-Unfortunately, in this instance the crew mis-interpreted their datalink clearance as direct to the waypoint YNKEE.
+Unfortunately, in this instance the crew mis-interpreted their clearance as direct to the waypoint YNKEE.
 This was further compounded by the issue above – when the new route was loaded, their SID was dropped from the flight plan.

 When they got airborne, ATC immediately began asking why they weren’t following the assigned SID – the result was a clearance bust.
 To their surprise, further down the clearance was indeed an assigned SID – the SKORR4.
 It was an understandable and easy miss.